jcreedcmu/paperwork-game/README.md

   cash, so you have to purchase things with bank accounts you've already set up.

+- Puzzles about form id allocation into certain ranges

 ## Other thoughts

 Requests-for-catalog are common, but tiered.
 There's probably a basic